-This online course is suitable for teachers from a wide variety of backgrounds and is aimed at people interested in developing their understanding of practices and skills required for teaching English for academic purposes (EAP).
+This online course is suitable for teachers from a wide variety of backgrounds and is aimed at people interested in developing their understanding of practices and skills required for teaching English for academic purposes (EAP), in anglophone and non-anglophone English medium instruction (EMI) contexts.
 Areas covered include exploring academic contexts, understanding and producing academic texts and EAP course design and assessment.

 - Online distance learning